7:00 A.M. (The Pitt season 1)

 "7:00 A.M." is the series premiere of the American medical drama television series The Pitt.
 The episode was written by series creator R. Scott Gemmill, and directed by executive producer John Wells.
 It was released on Max on January 9, 2025.

 The series is set in Pittsburgh, following the staff of the Pittsburgh Trauma Medical Hospital emergency department (nicknamed "The Pitt") during a 15-hour shift.
 The series mainly follows Dr. Michael "Robby" Robinavitch, a senior attending still reeling from some traumas.

-The series premiere received positive reviews from critics, who praised its performances, technical aspects and directing as strong points.

-Gemmill and Wells are both nominated for Outstanding Writing and Outstanding Directing for a Drama Series at 77th Primetime Emmy Awards for writing and directing series premiere episode respectively.
+The series premiere received positive reviews from critics, who praised its performances, technical aspects and directing.
+Wells and Gemmill received Primetime Emmy Award nominations for Outstanding Directing for a Drama Series and Outstanding Writing for a Drama Series respectively.